stephenjonglee/MakeACharQuiz/README.md

 Installation Requirements:
-Flask
-Python
+Python or Python3
-sqlite3
+Flask - to install type "pip install flask" in command prompt SQLite
-(optional) DB Browser
+(optional) DB Browser if you want to look at the database

 How to Run the Project
 In order to create a new database, delete the quiz.db file and then run "python db.py" in the command prompt.
 A quiz.db file should be created.
-In order to start the project, type "python main.py" in the command prompt.
+In order to start the project, type "python main.py" in the command prompt or "python3 main.py" if you are using Python3.
 Go to http://localhost:5000/ on your web browser and it should open the home page.

 Task Division: